supplepentan/penta-robustvideomatting-vscode-remote-container/README.md

 cd penta-robustvideomatting-vscode-remote-container.git
 ```
 # Visual Studio Code
+Using Visual Studio Code,
-Open this folder, and "Reopen in container".
+Open this folder and "Reopen in container".

 # command
 ```